 Today’s roasted asparagus recipe is a celebration of all that is in season and taking center stage at my farmers market – the aforementioned asparagus, garlic, spring onions, and spinach.

-I roast chickpeas and asparagus (my favorite way to cook it), and then add it to a pan of spinach sautéed with garlic and onions, and dotted with a tart twist of lemon.
+I roast chickpeas and asparagus (my favorite way to cook it).
+Then I add it to a pan of spinach sautéed with garlic and onions, and dotted with a tart twist of lemon.

 I like to serve this roasted asparagus recipe over my easy breakfast polenta or alongside vegan pesto rice.
 However, it would be a mouthwatering spring meal over any grain, like farro, brown rice, or barley.